sonnts996/owlet-router/README.md

     final bool result = await page2.pushName(context, args: /* String type is required*/);
     ```

-5. In a module
+4. In a module:

-   If `ListItemRoute` is in a module package, you can not get the `appRoute` (cause it is defined in
+   If `ListItemRoute` is located within a module package, you cannot access the `appRoute` because
-   the main package).
+   it is
-   You can use `RouteBase.of<ListItemRoute>()` to get only your `items` route.
-This method allows
+   defined in the main package.
+Instead, you can use `RouteBase.of<ListItemRoute>()` to specifically
-   your code to be more independent between each package.
+   retrieve your items route.
+This approach promotes greater independence of your code between
+   different packages.

-6. What happens if have many routes with the same path?
+5. What happens if you have multiple routes with the same path?

-   That is allowed if your route is non-launchable.
-Otherwise, if your route is launchable, an
+   If your route is non-launchable, this is allowed.
+However, if your route is launchable, an
-   exception will be thrown because the NavigationService can not know which route will be pushed.
+   exception will be thrown because the NavigationService cannot determine which route to push.

 ### 2.3.
 Custom route builder